Fernando Ovelar

-Fernando Fabián Ovelar Martínez (born 6 January 2004) is a Paraguayan professional footballer who plays as a forward for Chilean club Unión Española on loan from Liga MX club Pachuca.
+Fernando Fabián Ovelar Martínez (born 6 January 2004) is a Paraguayan professional footballer who plays as a forward for Chilean club Ñublense on loan from Liga MX club Pachuca.
 He is the youngest ever player to score in the Paraguayan Primera División, when he netted at only 14 years old.

 Club career

 Ovelar made his professional debut for Cerro Porteño in a 1–1 Paraguayan Primera División tie with 3 de Febrero on 28 October 2018.
 Ovelar scored his first professional goal the following week in the Paraguayan Superclásico against Club Olimpia on 4 November 2018.
 Ovelar is the youngest player to ever play in the Paraguayan Primera División, and also the youngest ever scorer in the league, at the age of 14 years, 9 months and 27 days.

-In 2024, he joined Chilean Primera División side Unión Española on loan from Pachuca.
+In 2024, Ovelar joined Chilean Primera División side Unión Española on loan from Pachuca.
+He left them at the end of the 2025 season.
+In January 2026, he was loaned out to Ñublense in the same division.

 International career

 On 12 December 2018, Ovelar made his debut for Paraguay U17, scoring in a 1–0 victory against Mexico U17.